tmbern/Unit-3-Sprint3-Study-Guide/Unit_3_Sprint_3_Productization_And_Cloud_Study_Guide.md

 # Questions of Understanding
 1. Define the following and give an example of an appropriate task for each:
- - Front-end:
+ - Front-end: HTML/CSSS and JavaScript that is returned to a user in reponse to their       requests.
+This would be like the users browser page displaying a blog or something.
+This would be the client side.
- - Back-end:
+ - Back-end: THis is the server side.
+This is where requests from the client side are received and then there is some logic that determines what the correct response is.
+Then it sends that response to the client.
- - Database:
+ - Database: usually this is where data is actually saved. the user would send a request to a back end server where the backend then goes and gets or updates data in the database.
-2. What is a decorator?
+2. What is a decorator? a tool used to change the behavior of a function or class, without permanently changing the function. can be used like a function within a function.
-3. What is a route?
+3. What is a route? it mapps URLs (in the case of flask or web apps) to different actions that the URL will display and/or to generate URLs.
 4. Why do we want to separate our code into separate files when writing an application?
-Why not just one big file?
+Why not just one big file? creating the seperate files and storing them in a directory is how we make a package.
+It is the best way to organize code and make reference and imports from other files the most efficient.
 5. What is an API?
-Give an example of an API that is not Twitter's.
+Give an example of an API that is not Twitter's. technical terms it is an Application Programming Interface.
+It is part of a server that receives requests and sends responses from and to users.
+One api that i have used is AlphaVantage.
+This was used in class as well.
+It allows a user to request some information on stock markets and individual stocks and will return those results to the user.
 6. What does it mean to pickle a model?
-Why might this be useful?
+Why might this be useful? pickling is the process of translating a data object or structure to a format that can be easily saved or transferred.
+It can then be translated back to its original object or structure when it needs to be used.
+This is useful for machine learning or predictive modeling. to create teh model it needs to be trained on data.
+THis can take some time depending on the amount of data it is being trained on.
+So once the model is trained it is an object that can be pickled and called back later where it doesnt need to be retrained.

 # Basics of Flask